Opened 12 years ago

 Can you please install the debug PSD and attach a normal testlog to this ticket?
 Thanks.

-comment:4 Changed 12 years ago by yoda
+comment:4 by yoda, 12 years ago

 Cc: acpi@… added

-comment:5 Changed 12 years ago by Rich Walsh
+comment:5 by Rich Walsh, 12 years ago

 I'm now aware of 4 motherboards that have this issue: 3 are Intel boards with either an Intel or AMI BIOS; the 4th is a Gigabyte board with an Award BIOS.
 While this may not be a common problem, it's clearly neither rare nor limited to a specific defective implementation.

-comment:6 Changed 12 years ago by Rich Walsh
+comment:6 by Rich Walsh, 12 years ago

 Cc: Rich Walsh added